Firecrackers boom, fog covers the stage, sparks fly, and golden leaves fall over the soon-to-be newlyweds.

-It’s a romantic ideal that’s pure fun, colorful and grandiose in every way, shape and form.
+It’s a romantic idea that’s pure fun, colorful, and grandiose in every way, shape, and form.
 The feeling of “Holy cow, this is insane” is fully verbal now.
 I’m repeating it to Paul at least every 2 1/2 minutes!

 Make that, every 30 seconds.